JLSavage/2018-10-17-ZoologyCambridge/index.md

   </div>
 </div> {% comment %} End of 'editor' section. {% endcomment %}

+{% comment %} Not using Python so editing out

 <div id="python"> {% comment %} Start of 'Python' section.
 Remove the third paragraph if
            the workshop will teach Python using something other than the Jupyter notebook.